callmesalmon/pearlOS/README.md

 Installation
 ------------
+> [!NOTE]
+> Compilation is guaranteed only on linux with gcc
+> it is also possible in windows with virtualization
+> solutions like wsl (on windows 11) or hyperV.

 PearlOS prides itself in it's incredibly easy installation, as it only requires 3 commands!
 It's very easy to install, firstly clone the repo:
 ```sh